Fire00/Hybrid-BDD-Automation-Framework/README.md

     - If you need to execute the whole feature.
 Right-Click and Select Run Feature
     - If you need to execute the Scenario.
 Right-Click and Select Run Scenario

-2. With Maven (Maven -> TestNG -> Cucumber Feature)
-       - If Execution with IntelliJ,
-        - Open the project in IntelliJ
-        - Click on Add Configurations (if not already added)
-        - Select Maven, and specify command **`clean verify @TAGEXPRESSION`**
-        - Click apply & OK
-        - Click on the Run Button

 ------

 ## Post Execution